Corliansa/vps/README.md

    `git clone https://github.com/corliansa/vps`
 1. Point your domain name to your vps
 1. Create a `.env` file based on `.env.example`
-1. Replace the domain name in `certbot.sh` with your own domain name
+1. Replace the domain name in `certbot.sh` and `docker-compose.yml` with your own domain name
 1. Replace the Dockerfile in `nextjs` directory with your own Dockerfile
 1. Replace the server name in `default.conf` files with your own server name
 1. Run `setup.sh` in the clone directory.